chldydgh4687/09_2019-2.PRP.SpatialPyramidMatching/README.md

 It is administered by gitkraken.
 I know that how to use gitbash command. but invention spped is accelerated by new tools.
 This tool are very powerful in seeing the comment,branch, and error of your team.
 So, I will study Gitkraken and upload manual for classmates.
 This tool maybe easily create and delete branch and administer your team, faster than gitbash.

-Study Folder is lecture subscription by myself.
+Study Folder is lecture subscription by myself and reference papers.pdf.
 Except for it, other things are related Project.

 ## Project Abstract